HIST 5706F: Digital History

 Instructor: Professor Shawn Graham

 Part of the learning will involve documenting your practice.
-I will get you started with three expressive digital media that you can use to explore what it means to do guerilla digital history in the nation’s capital.
 You will leave this course with an actual ‘thing’ you’ve created and deployed, and a toolkit of your own.
-We will do a mixture of activities, readings, and discussions to enable you to ground your guerilla digital history toolkit in the scholarship.
-You will build this toolkit as you put in train your own act of guerilla digital history.
+We will do a mixture of activities, readings, and asynchronous chat to enable you to ground your work in the relevant scholarship.

 - digital history is about making things